harpermj66/takehome/README.md

 This is an intellij project which you can import from github at https://github.com/harpermj66/takehome.git.

+The project will run on port 8080.

+The API url is http://localhost:8080/api/munro and takes query parameters - category, sort, size, minHeight, maxHeight if required.s

 The package naming may cause confusion because the main package ends with 'test' - not to be confused with src/test.

 The MunroService class loads the data from the testdata folder and provides the find method for filtering sorting etc.